Karl Helm: Biography

 Karl Helm was born in Karlsruhe, Germany on 19 May 1871.
-He studied German philology in Heidelberg and Freiburg, earning his doctorate in 1895 with a study on 16th-century poetry.
+He studied German philology at the universities of Heidelberg and Freiburg and received his doctorate in 1895 with a dissertation on 16th-century poetry.

-Helm's habilitation was on the literature surrounding the Teutonic Order, published 1899 in Giessen.
-After teaching in Giesen, Würzburg and Frankfurt, he received tenure in Marburg as professor for early Germanic philology (Altgermanistik) in 1921.
+He completed his habilitation on the literature of the Teutonic Order, which was published in Giessen in 1899.
+After teaching in Giessen, Würzburg and Frankfurt, he was appointed professor of early Germanic philology at the University of Marburg in 1921.

 Helm took over editorship of the Althochdeutsche Grammatik, Althochdeutsches Lesebuch and Gotische Grammatik from Wilhelm Braune, all standard works in Germanic studies.
 His own research focused on Middle High German, Old High German, Germanic folklore and religion. students of Helm include Karl Bischoff, Ernst Albrecht Ebbinghaus, Hans Kuhn, Nechama Leibowitz, Eduard Neumann and Jost Trier.

 Helm adhered to a national conservative ideology throughout his life, expressing sympathy for the German National People's Party (without however becoming a regular member).
 He was a member of the Militant League for German Culture from 1933, but he never became a member of the Nazi party.
 In November 1933 Helm signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.

 Helm retired from Marburg as professor emeritus in 1936, but continued hold lectures there until 1958.
 He died in Marburg on 9 September 1960.